KayStar645/KayStar645/README.md

 <h3 align="center">Full-Stack Developer & MSc Student</h3>

-I'm a passionate and driven full-stack developer with over 3 years of professional experience, currently pursuing a Master's degree in Applied Information Technology at the University of Industry and Trade (HUIT) in Ho Chi Minh City.
+I'm a passionate and driven full-stack developer with 3 years of professional experience, currently pursuing a Master's degree in Applied Information Technology at the University of Industry and Trade (HUIT) in Ho Chi Minh City.
 I enjoy building scalable systems, solving real-world problems with clean architecture, and exploring areas like ABSA, user behavior analysis, and AI integration in modern software.

 ---